 We don’t find out about Femi’s early life: how or why he was placed with Mary, or whether he had other connections with Lincolnshire.
 The sunny nostalgic glow of those childhood days make them feel like the age-old summers we claim to remember years later.
 Afterwards I wondered if Amoo is reminding us how much we curate our own early childhood memories in response to our later experiences.

 The end of the film sees Femi exploring his heritage with his mother.
 The Last Tree ends with humour and acceptance – and an understanding of how Femi himself can incorporate his history into the man he wants to be.

-The Last Tree will be released in UK cinemas across the UK and Ireland on 27th September 2019.
+The Last Tree is released in UK cinemas across the UK and Ireland on 27th September 2019.

 Watch the trailer for The Last Tree below: